Kenny questions officials after defeat

 John Egan had headed Kenny's men into the lead just before the interval.

-"I'm just gutted for the players," Kenny told RTE after match in Faro.
+"I'm just gutted for the players," Kenny told RTE after the match in Faro.

 "They were absolutely heroic with how much they have left out there.
 They have given absolutely everything of themselves.
 It's a tough one to lose but we can't dwell on it."